-Make delicious crackers by mixing grain sprouts with the right seasonings in a food processor or high-power blender, and dehydrate.
+Make delicious crackers by blending grain sprouts with seasonings & dehydrate.
 See Blended Recipes.

 I love the square trays of L'Equip and Excalibur, so it's easy to cut crackers into squares for lunch-boxes — not like the circular dehydrators with their round trays, where I had to break the crackers into odd-shaped pieces.